iceraven775/Ice-AC-BDSX-Anticheat/README.md

 An anticheat / utility for Bedrock Dedicated Servers using BDSX to help against rule breakers and hackers that use hack clients such as toolbox, horion, zephyr.
 DM me on discord if interested iceraven#0001

 **Features**
-- Anti-client (Disconnects player if they are using toolbox hack client)
+- Anti-hackclient (Disconnects player if they are using toolbox hack client)

 - Block give item hacks

 - Block NBT hacks

 - Block Enchant hacks

+- Anti-illegal-enchants (if enabled, Clears existing items over vanilla Enchant limits)

 - Anti-nuker